ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Conclusion

 \section{Conclusion}

-The paper introduces \textbf{ChemRxivQuest}, a structured and validated question-answer dataset designed to support natural language processing (NLP) in chemistry.
-It was developed by extracting and processing content from 155 ChemRxivQuest preprints across 17 chemistry subfields, resulting in 970 carefully verified QA pairs.
-ChemRxivQuest addresses the lack of chemistry-specific NLP resources and serves as a valuable asset for improving retrieval-augmented systems, fine-tuning large language models, and evaluating scientific knowledge extraction techniques.
+The paper introduces \textbf{ChemQuests}, a structured and validated QA dataset designed to support NLP in chemistry.
+It was developed by extracting and processing content from 155 ChemRxiv papers across 17 chemistry subfields, resulting in 952 carefully verified QA pairs.
+ChemQuests addresses the lack of chemistry-specific NLP resources and serves as a valuable asset for improving retrieval-augmented systems, fine-tuning large language models, and evaluating scientific knowledge extraction techniques.

-The dataset was built using an automated pipeline that integrates optical character recognition (OCR), GPT-based QA generation, and fuzzy-search verification.
+The dataset was built using an automated pipeline that integrates OCR, GPT-based QA generation, and fuzzy-search verification.
 This pipeline, which is detailed and validated in the paper, can be adapted for constructing domain-specific QA datasets in other scientific fields such as physics or engineering.
-The authors emphasize the dataset’s high quality, achieved through a similarity-based validation approach that ensures relevance and accuracy—both critical for trustworthy NLP applications.
+We emphasize the dataset's quality, achieved through a similarity-based validation approach that supports relevance and accuracy, both of which are critical for trustworthy NLP applications.

-Despite its strengths, ChemRxivQuest has notable limitations.
-The authors acknowledge the possibility of hallucinated answers that do not precisely align with source texts, which may require manual review for high-stakes use.
-They also highlight the bias inherent in relying solely on preprints, which may reflect unverified or preliminary research trends due to the lack of formal peer review.
+Despite its strengths, ChemQuests has notable limitations.
+We acknowledge the possibility of hallucinated answers that do not precisely align with source texts, which may require manual review for high-stakes use.

-To address these issues, future plans for ChemRxivQuest include expanding the dataset using peer-reviewed literature, incorporating human expert validation to further ensure accuracy, and regularly updating the dataset to keep pace with new developments in the field.
-The authors envision a dynamic, community-driven resource that evolves over time.
+To address these issues, future plans for ChemQuests include expanding the dataset using peer-reviewed literature, incorporating human expert validation to further ensure accuracy, and regularly updating the dataset to keep pace with new developments in the field.
+We envision a dynamic, community-driven resource that evolves over time.

-Overall, ChemRxivQuest stands as a significant contribution to the field of chemistry-focused AI, offering researchers, educators, and industry professionals a reliable and structured source of chemical information.
+Overall, ChemQuests represents a useful contribution to the field of chemistry-focused artificial intelligence (AI), offering researchers, educators, and industry professionals a reliable and structured source of chemical information.
 It paves the way for more context-aware NLP systems and sets a benchmark for scientific QA datasets in chemistry.